After No! What comes next?

 The Uluru Statement has laid down the foundation for The Freedom Declaration, which opens the path to a new type of post-industrial society that builds on the lessons of the ancestors, while exposing the poison of postmodernism that is creating a new stolen generation deprived of hope and opportunity.

-Having voted No! to the Voice, Australia has an opportunity to say Yes! to The Freedom Declaration and lead the world into a new type of economy and society based on restoring and reaffirming a socialization process of positive behaviour that anyone, anywhere and anytime will immediately recognize as their own.
+Having voted No! to the Voice, Australia has an opportunity to say Yes! to The Freedom Declaration for Peace and lead the world into a new type of economy and society based on restoring and reaffirming a socialization process of positive behaviour that anyone, anywhere and anytime will immediately recognize as their own.